 In addition to applying for admission to York through the Ontario Universities’ Application Centre (OUAC) or York University’s Application, applicants to the Theatre program must complete a Supplementary Evaluation.

-Once you have received your York Reference Number from the Office of Admissions, you may proceed to the Supplementary Evaluation website.
+Once you have applied to the program you will receive an email that will include your reference ID and directions for completing the supplementary evaluation.
+This email will be sent approximately 5-10 business days after you submit your application.
 If you are applying to more than one AMPD program, you must complete a separate Supplementary Evaluation for each one.

 Theatre Supplementary Evaluation